QuantEcon/lecture-python-intro/lectures/eigen_I.md

 Let's examine some standard transformations we can perform with matrices.

-Below we visualise transformations by thinking of vectors as points instead of arrows.
+Below we visualize transformations by thinking of vectors as points instead of arrows.

 We consider how a given matrix transforms